Summary

 JSON-LD context and JSON Schemas

-The generated JSON-LD context (ctx/v0.1.json) and JSON Schema files are considered part of the vocabulary and are covered by the CC BY-SA 4.0 license.
-They are machine-readable representations of the vocabulary definitions.
+The generated JSON-LD context (ctx/draft.jsonld) and JSON Schema files are considered part of the reference model and are covered by the CC BY 4.0 license.
+They are machine-readable representations of the definitions.

 Attribution

-When using PublicSchema vocabulary definitions, appropriate attribution is:
+When using the PublicSchema reference model, appropriate attribution is:

-Based on PublicSchema, licensed under CC BY-SA 4.0.
+Based on PublicSchema, licensed under CC BY 4.0.

 Questions